DenisGorbachev/pioneer-pintask-plugin/README.md

 Pioneer plugin for Pintask
 =========================

-Add yourself as card member (if there are no other card members) when adding to or dropping it on a list that you are a member of.
+Add yourself as card member (if there are no other card members) when adding to or dropping it on a list that you are a member of (in [Pintask](http://pintask.me/), the hackable task tracker).

 This versatile plugin is only a couple lines of code: